 What phone company should I use for my Apple Watch eSIM?

 We usually suggest smaller phone companies for most SIM needs.
 However, in this circumstance, bigger phone companies seem more appropriate.

-You will be able to use one phone number for your Apple Phone and Watch : Our view is that Apple’s business rules (see introductory bullet points) for this product are restrictive and limit the benefits that we were expecting users to get from the eSIM enabled watch.
-That said, insisting that the plan sold to users of the watch comes from the same phone company as provided the SIM they have in their (also mandatory to use the watch) iPhone does improve the customer experience in one regard.
-Optus and Telstra have both now released ‘Single Phone Number’ plans.
-Users will be able to have a single phone number which works across both their iPhone and Apple Watch.
-That’s far preferable to the alternatives : Having two numbers and having to tell friends and family that you might be on either one, for example.
+Our view is that Apple’s business rules (see introductory bullet points) for this product are restrictive and limit the benefits that we were expecting users to get from the eSIM enabled watch.
+That said, insisting that the plan sold to users of the watch comes from the same phone company who provided the SIM they have in their (also mandatory to use the watch) iPhone does improve the customer experience in one regard.
+Optus, Vodafone and Telstra all offer ‘Single Phone Number’ plans.
+Users are able to have a single phone number which works across both their iPhone and Apple Watch.
+That’s far preferable to the alternative: Having two numbers and having to tell friends and family that you might be on either one, for example.

 The Apple SIM originally appeared back in late 2014.
 It’s what drew our attention to the whole area of the eSIM.
 Apple has been experimenting with the customer acceptability of their proposed solutions for some time.